Submit an Abstract

 Multidisciplinary Design Optimization Student Paper Competition

-The MDO Student Paper Competition, sponsored by NASA Transformational Tools and Technologies (TTT) Project, encourages undergraduate and graduate students to submit papers to the technical topics listed in this call for papers.
+The MDO Student Paper Competition, sponsored by Airbus, encourages undergraduate and graduate students to submit papers to the technical topics listed in this call for papers.
 Co-authored papers are welcome; however, the first author must be an AIAA member and a registered student at the time the final paper is submitted.
 The student must have played a primary role in the research, the technical development and the writing of the paper.
-When submitting an abstract for the MDO Student Paper Competition, authors must choose a "Presentation Type" from the drop-down menu on the abstract submission website and click on "Student Paper Competition" and select the topic "Multidisciplinary Design and Optimization”.
+When submitting an abstract for the MDO Student Paper Competition, authors must choose a “Presentation Type” from the drop-down menu on the abstract submission website and click on “Student Paper Competition” and select the topic “Multidisciplinary Design and Optimization”.
 This will ensure that the abstract is submitted to the MDO topic.
 If you are unable to enter the student paper competition, because you must submit to a different topic, then please email the chair and ask to be included.
 Abstract acceptance notification will occur at the same time as the regular papers.
 Students will be notified if they are finalists, or not, approximately 2 weeks after the final papers are due.
 The finalists will present their papers in-person in a special MDO session during the first day of the AVIATION Forum.

 Eligibility Requirements & Other Rules

 The deadline for the student paper abstracts is the same as the conference abstract deadline and the student paper abstracts will be reviewed in the same way as the regular conference abstracts.
 The full papers of the Student Paper Competition are due at the same time as the regular papers.
-No extensions will be granted to the full manuscript submission deadline if you wish to remain in contention of the award.
+No extensions will be granted to the full manuscript submission deadline if you wish to remain in contention for the award.
 At the time of the final submission the authors will be required to identify, through communication to the chair of the competition, the individual contributions of each listed co-author.
 Papers that do not show primary contributions from the first author will not be considered for this competition.

 Selection Criteria: